Xpra-org/xpra/docs/Features/Printing.md

 When the user sends a print job to one of those virtual printers, the script captures the rendered document and forwards it to the client who owns this particular virtual printer.
 The xpra client then sends this PDF / postscript document straight to the actual printer.

-The HTML5 client is written in Javascript so it does not have access to the printer device information and the PDF document is presented for printing via the standard browser's print dialog.
+The HTML5 client is written in Javascript, so it does not have access to the printer device information and the PDF document is presented for printing via the standard browser's print dialog.

 ## Debugging